-Meliora is proud to announce a release of new major Testlab version: Lilliput Sight.
-This release includes some new major features such as asset templating but in the same time, bundles various smaller enhancements and changes for easier use.
+Meliora is proud to announce a release of a new major Testlab version: Lilliput Sight.
+This release includes some new major features such as asset templating but at the same time, bundles various smaller enhancements and changes for easier use.
 New features are described below.

 Creating assets for your projects in a consistent way is often important.
-This release of Testlab includes support for templates which you can apply when adding new requirements, test cases or issues.
+This release of Testlab includes support for templates that you can apply when adding new requirements, test cases or issues.

 A template is basically a simple asset with some fields set with predefined values.
 As you are adding a new asset, you have an option for applying templates.
 When you apply a template, the asset is set with the values from the applied template.
 You can also apply multiple templates, so designing templates to suit the needs of your testing project is very flexible.

 A set of new permissions (testcase.templates, requirement.templates, defect.templates) has been added to control who has access to using the templates.
 These permissions have been granted to all your roles which had the permission to edit the matching asset type.

 When pushing automated results to Testlab, we now have native support for Robot Framework’s custom output file.
 By supporting the native format, the results include detailed information of keywords from the output which are pushed to Testlab as the steps executed.

 The support for Robot Framework’s output has also been added to the Jenkins CI plugin.
 With the plugin, it is easy to publish Robot Framework’s test results to your Testlab project in a detailed format.

 The editor for test case steps now includes a clipboard.
 You can select steps (select multiple steps by holding your shift and ctrl/cmd keys appropriately), copy them to the clipboard and paste them as you wish.
 The clipboard also persists between test cases so you can also copy and paste steps from a test case to another.